EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 Goals
 -----

-This showcase demonstrates measuring time associated with a packet as it travels/when it's present in a network, such as total elapsed time, time spent in queues, or transmission time.
+This showcase demonstrates measuring time associated with a packet as it travels in a network, such as total elapsed time, time spent in queues, or transmission time.

-This showcase demonstrates timing measurments along packet flows, i.e. paths various packets take in the network.
+This showcase demonstrates timing measurements along packet flows, i.e. paths various packets take in the network./between and entry and exit points

 The Model
 ---------

 The following sections contain an overview of packet flows.
-For more information, refer to the **TODO** section of the INET manual.
+For more information, refer to the :doc:`Collecting Results </users-guide/ch-collecting-results>` section of the INET manual.

 Overview of Packet Flows
 ~~~~~~~~~~~~~~~~~~~~~~~~